Sara-ShiHo/advent-of-code-go-py-cpp/README.md

 ### Day 01
  - Goal: Find elements in array which sum to 2020.
- - Implementation: Find set intersection of array and 2020 minus array.
+ - Implementation: Find the intersection of the set of numbers and the set of numbers subtracted from 2020.

 ### Day 02
  - Goal: Given parameters, determine whether a string password is valid.